SimonRenggli1/BinaryCalculator/README.md

 - [Credits](#Credits)

 ## Overview
-The Most undetected KahootBot out there.
-With low flood rate, the hoast will not detect it and random names so the KahootAntiBot will not be triggered.
+Simple Binary calculator.
+Try to understand the code behind it, it helped a LOT to understand the logic behind binary to decimal and vice versa calculations.

 ## Installation
 ### Source code
-- Run ```pip install selenium``` (Need root access)
+- Download the python code

 ## Introduction
-- A KahootBot to flood Kahoot lobbys
+- Start the python code like any other python code.
+No library needed.

 ## Features
--  It runs in the CMD
+-  It runs 100% in python
--  Not detected by KahootAntiBot
+-  Easy to understand and learn the concept behind Binary

 ## Issues & bug reports
 Just fill an issue and describe it.
 We'll check it ASAP!